 Simple Mail Transfer Protocol (SMTP) is a set of commands that directs the transfer of emails.
 When you send an email, it will be forwarded from your email client (such as Microsoft Outlook, Gmail, or Mozilla Thunderbird) to the SMTP server.
 The server will then relay the mail to the recipient’s email server.

 The recipient will receive the mail once it’s downloaded from the email server via POP3 or IMAP.
 There are two types of SMTP servers — internal and external.

-Although most hosting providers – like Hostinger offer an internal SMTP server.
-You can try using an external SMTP server, such as Google’s SMTP server.
+Most hosting providers, such as Hostinger, offer an internal SMTP server.
+However, you should consider using an external SMTP server, such as Google’s SMTP server.
 It provides several benefits that you might want to consider:

-Keep in mind that Google limits outgoing emails to 100/day.
-Regardless, having 3000 free emails/month is a great deal if your site has low email volumes.
+Keep in mind that Google limits outgoing emails to 500/day for trial accounts and 2,000/day for GMail and GSuite.
+Still, it’s a great deal for sites with low email volumes.

-In this section, we will show you how to send emails using Google’s SMTP server through a custom domain in Gmail or with a plugin in WordPress.
+In this section, we will show you how to send emails using Google’s SMTP server through a custom domain via your Gmail account or with a plugin in WordPress.